 Fortunately, some optimizations can be made.
 When Xdebug generates a coverage report of running tests, it does this for every PHP file in the test.
 This includes files located in the vendor’s folder - a code that does not belong to us.

-By setting up code coverage filters in Xdebug, we can make it not generate reports on files that we don’t need, saving a lot of time.
+By setting up code coverage filters in Xdebug, we can stop it from generating reports on files that we don’t need, saving a lot of time.

 How to create filters?
 This can be done by PHPUnit.
 Only one command is needed to create a filter configuration file: